 • growing strawberries in high beds;

-• for prevention in the spring, they are sprayed with boric acid (10 g per 10 l of water).
+• for prevention in the spring, spray with boric acid (10 g per 10 liters of water).

 Withering

-This disease is quite common.
-The disease is caused by fungi.
+This disease occurs quite often.
+The disease is caused by mushrooms.
 At the same time, strawberry bushes disappear very quickly.
-Withering is also characterized by massive damage to plants.
+Wilting is also characterized by massive plant damage.

 What else to read